Bears-R-Us/arkouda/training/COMPARISON.md

 <a id="df"></a>
 ## DataFrames
 Arkouda and `Pandas` support `DataFrame` objects.
-Through this section, you will notice that there are some key differences.
+Throughout this section, you will notice that there are some key differences.
 Arkouda DataFrame support is fairly new and is continually being updated.
 The most common way to construct a `DataFrame` in both packages is by using a dictionary.
 However, other methods exist.
 Links to the documentation are below if you would like to review alternative methods.
 For the purposes of this document, we will be using Python Dictionaries.

 - [Pandas DataFrame Documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)
 - [Arkouda DataFrame Documentation](https://bears-r-us.github.io/arkouda/usage/dataframe.html?highlight=dataframe#arkouda.DataFrame)